kwon-young-jin/kwon-young-jin.github.io/_pages/personal.md

 Whenever I'm not working, you'll most likely find me engaged in one of these activities:

-- Attending musical performances (Fun fact: I've been a devoted Radiohead fan for 19 years)
+- Attending musical concerts (Fun fact: I've been a devoted Radiohead fan for 19 years)
 - Strumming my bass guitar
 - Exploring art exhibitions (Fun fact: I used to work as a docent at art museum)
 - Enjoying a good film (Fun fact: I've watched 1,100+ movies to date)